ese3500/final-project-jessi_winston/README.md

 ### 5. Hardware Requirements Specification (HRS)

+4.1
+There will be two components to the project - a glove with motion sensors and a 3D printed arm controlled by servo motors.
+The sensor data will be sent ot the the Atmega through the ESP32 board, and the microcontroller will control the PWM of the motors.

+4.2

 HRS 01 – This robotic arm mechaniism shall be based on ATmega328P microcontroller.

 HRS 02 - This project shall use an ESP32 to receive data from the flex sensors and accelerometer.
 The sensor shall detect changes in resistace based on the movement of the users fingers.
 This unit will  communicate with the Atmega.